Table of Contents

 Manual communication involves direct human intervention.
 Customer service representatives (CS reps) manually send messages, respond to inquiries, and handle complex tasks that require empathy and human judgment.

-• Benefit: Provides a personalized experience and builds trust with customers.
+- Benefit: Provides a personalized experience while managing tasks that demand empathy, building trust with customers.

 Automated Communication